glycerine/gnatsd/health/ALGORITHM.md

 leader, the new proposed leader is rejected in favor of the current leader.
-This favors continuity of leadership until the end of the current leaders term, and is a product of the sort order described above where we sort candidates by lease time then rank.
+This favors continuity of leadership until the end of the current leaders term.

 ## Properties of the allcall